MDLlife/MDL/src/api/webrpc/README.md

 **WARNING: The JSON-RPC 2.0 API interface is deprecated.
 Do not interface with it directly**

-This is a description about skycoin webrpc, which implemented the [json-rpc 2.0](http://www.jsonrpc.org/specification) protocol.
+This is a description about mdl webrpc, which implemented the [json-rpc 2.0](http://www.jsonrpc.org/specification) protocol.
 The rpc service entry point is /webrpc, and only accept the HTTP `POST` requests.
 The rpc service is exposed on port `6420` by default.